Biblical and Talmudic units of measurement: Liquid measure

+The revi'it, or revi'it halog, formed one quarter of a log.

 The Bath, equal to 72 Logs, is thus the liquid equivalent of the Ephah, also equal to 72 Logs.
-The liquid equivalent of the omer, which appears without a special name, only being described as the tenth part of a bath, is as much of an awkward fit as the omer itself, and is only mentioned by Ezekiel and the Priestly Code; scholars attribute the same explanation to it as with the Omer — that it arose as a result of decimalisation.
-The Omer is mentioned as a tenth of an ephah in Exodus 16:36, before the Priestly code.
+The liquid equivalent of the omer, which appears without a special name, only being described as the tenth part of a bath, is as much of an awkward fit as the omer itself, and is only mentioned by Ezekiel and the Priestly Code; scholars attribute the same explanation to it as with the Omer—that it arose as a result of decimalisation.

 According to Herbert G. May, chief editor of two classic Bible-related reference books, the bath may be archaeologically determined to have been about 22 liters (5.75 US gal) from a study of jar remains marked 'bath' and 'royal bath' from Tell Beit Mirsim.

-Based on this, a Revi'ith would measure (approx.) 76 ml.
-Or 2.7 fluid oz.
+Based on this, a Revi'ith would measure (approx.) 76 ml or 2.7 fluid oz.

 Talmudic additions

-In Talmudic times many more measures of capacity were used, mostly of foreign origin, especially from Persia and Greece, which had both held dominance over Judea by the time the Talmud came to be created.
+In Talmudic times many more measures of capacity were used, mostly of foreign origin, especially from Persia and Greece, which had both held dominance over Judea by this period.
 The definitions for many of these are disputed.
 Those that were certain (disputed) fractions of the Kab include, in increasing order of size, ukla (עוכלא), tuman (תומן), and kapiza (קפיזא).
 Those that were larger, in increasing order of size, included the modius (מודיא), geriwa (geriwa), garab (גרב).
 Of unidentified size were the ardaba (אדרב), the kuna (כונא), and the qometz (קמץ); the latter two of these were said to equate to a handful.
 Some dry measures were used for liquids as well, e.g. se'eh.
 The kortov (קורטוב) was used for very small amounts (1/64 of a log).

 Mass and money

-The Babylonian system, which the Israelites followed, measured weight with units of the talent, mina, shekel (Hebrew: שקל), and giru, related to one another as follows:
+The Babylonian system, which the Israelites followed, measured weight with units of the kikar (talent), mina, shekel, and giru (Hebrew Gerah), related to one another as follows: